IronCoreLabs/ironcore-alloy/README.md

 - `cd kotlin; ./gradlew test` will manually run only the Kotlin tests.
 - `cd java; ./gradlew test` will manually run only the Java tests.
-- `cd python/ironcore-alloy; hatch run test:test` will manually run only the Python tests.
+- `cd python/ironcore-alloy; hatch test --all` will manually run only the Python tests.
 - See `python/ironcore-alloy/README.md` for more information about manually releasing that package and other available `hatch` commands.

 ## Integration Tests